 Tim Cook said that Apple is still committed to the Mac and specifically mentioned the desktop aka iMac.
 What does this mean for us?
 Well.
-I am sitting on a flight right now in the USA and am listening to two people, talking about a new Apple keyboard… with an on-off switch.
+I am sitting on a flight right now in the USA – with a couple of other people – and am listening to two people, talking about a new Apple keyboard… with an on-off switch.

 Let’s see if this in flight Internet thing works… Ok.
 Cool.
 It actualy works.